 The Workend

-After my husband had been away most of the week for a work teambuilding event, I packed my bag (laundry basket, if I’m honest) and drove off to our cabin on Friday night.
+After my husband had been away most of the week for a work teambuilding event, I packed my bag (laundry basket, if I’m being honest) and drove off to our cabin on Friday night.
 A full weekend of boundaryless working lay ahead of me, topped off with an outdoor day on Monday.
-I only had one goal in mind - write a book chapter for an encyclopedia that I had been invited to write.
+I had only one goal in mind: to write a book chapter I had been invited to write.

 When I set goals like this, I can get a bit compulsive.
-I consider myself a recovered workaholic, but on weekends like this, I have a pretty big relapse of workaholism.
-My Saturday and Sunday looked identical, with the one difference that I took two hiking breaks on Saturday and one longer SUP break on Sunday.
+I consider myself a recovered workaholic, but on weekends like this, I have a pretty big relapse.
+My Saturday and Sunday looked identical, except that I took two hiking breaks on Saturday and one longer SUP break on Sunday.
 My schedule looked something like this:

 7:15 breakfast